Skip to main content

 • The Gavi Replenishment Conference

-We will urge the European Union and its Member States to make ambitious pledges to the Vaccine Alliance and confirm the EU leadership in Global Health, particularly as an immunisation champion.
+We urge the European Union and its Member States to make ambitious pledges to the Vaccine Alliance and confirm the EU leadership in Global Health, particularly as an immunisation champion.